Residencies

 The Department of Family and Social Medicine oversees the social medicine curriculum for three residency tracks: the residency program in Family Medicine; the internal medicine residency track in Social Internal Medicine; and the pediatric residency track in Social Pediatrics.
 The social medicine program is based on a commitment to health care for all, and includes three-month curriculum in social medicine; Social Medicine Rounds; a dedicated social medicine project completed by each resident; an integrated, longitudinal behavioral health curriculum; and a residency partnership system in which incoming residents partner with a colleague to share ambulatory, inpatient, and program related responsibilities.

-Since 1970, the Residency Program in Social Medicine has trained over 650 physicians, the majority of whom remain working in underserved communities.
+Since 1970, the Residency Program in Social Medicine has trained over 650 physicians, many of whom continue to practice in communities across the country.

 Residency in Family Medicine